ikovaa/ghxst-taxes/README.md

 5. Add **start taxes** to your server.cfg

 # Credits
-Thanks to myScripts for helping me scripting this
+Thanks to Der-Elmoo for the ESX Script. ([esx-vehicletaxes-fivem](https://github.com/Der-Elmoo/esx-vehicletaxes-fivem))

 # ESX Legacy
 1. Go to **config.lua** then set **Config.FrameWork** to **'ESX-Legacy'** (Line 3 in config.lua)